artRevolution in "seeing" and depicting what is viewed.

 Giotto, Last Judgment, 1305: Fresco

 At the beginning of the 12th century, as depicted in the above sample of Italian art, there is a depiction of the Book of Revelations without resorting to the employment of perspective.
 We have become so accustomed to perspective in the portrayal of scenes and people in painting since the European Renaissance, that we may not fully see the difference.
-So compare the above painting to the Crucifixion, by Masaccio, in the 1420s below to the Giotto fresco painting of the Last Judgment above.
+So compare the above painting to the Crucifixion, by Masaccio, in the 1420s to Michelangelo's painting below, and to the Giotto fresco above of similar themes: The Last Judgment.

 bbb